OlaQla/First-Milestones-Project/README.md

 ## Technologies

 1. HTML 5
+   - HTML for structure
 2. CSS3 (Selectors, Grid, Flex, Floats, Positioning, Transitions, Media Queries)
+   - CSS for Styling
+3. JavaScrit
-3. Minimal javascript to open/close hamburger menu
+   - Minimal javascript to open/close hamburger menu
+4. Google Chrome
+   - Used for browser and dev tools
+5. Google
+   - Google used for research
+6. Bootstrap
+   - Minimal bootstrapp for icon
+7. Git used for Version Control
+8. GitHub
+   - Repository hosted on GitHub
+9. Github Pages
+   - Website hosted on Github Pages
+10. Am I Responsive
+   - Testing responsiveness of the website

 ## Testing